amitaysicherman/invoice-layoutlm/README.md

 {
  "upper_left_x": X coordinate of the upper left corner.
  "upper_left_y": Y coordinate of the upper left corner.
- "lower_right_x" X coordinate of the lower right corner.
+ "lower_right_x": X coordinate of the lower right corner.
- "lower_right_y" Y coordinate of the lower right corner.
+ "lower_right_y": Y coordinate of the lower right corner.
  "words": Words separated by a space
 }
 ```
-###All coordinates are not normalized after rotation of the image.
+### All coordinates are not normalized, and after rotating the image to the correct angle.

 # Input String Example